 Liza Herz is a fellow beauty geek whose wealth of knowledge and incredible context makes me bow down in reverence.
-A former magazine editor and long-time freelance writer, she contributes to many top Canadian publications including FASHION magazine, Zoomer, Best Health and The Kit.
+A former magazine beauty editor and long-time freelance writer, she contributes to many top Canadian publications including FASHION magazine, Elle Canada, Zoomer, and Best Health.
 She’s also a P&G Beauty Awards nominee and Fragrance Awards nominee for her clever writing.
 Her first name is pronounced LEEZA.

 Karen Falcon is another fellow beauty geek with a laser focus on nail polish and perfectly precise nail painting.
 Through years of experience, Karen knows things such as nail polish consistency, ease of application, brush size and bristles, and so on.
 She’s into soak-off-gel manicures at home, polishes she can designate as One-Coat Wonders (OCW!!!), and takes great swatch photos, too.
 “Nail colour should be seen and also heard,” she says.
 For us she’s the last word on nail polish.

 Cranky Beauty Pants is the nom de plume of neither Liza, nor Karen, nor me.
 She’s a real other person who prefers to remain anonymous.
 She has cranky things to say about celebrity beauty blunders and other beauty stuff, and insists she has no feelings.